epam/hub-extensions/hub-pull.md

 `hub-pull` is to read `hub.yaml` `components[].source.git` stanzas and emit `git` shell commands to pull updates from upstream.
-The subtrees must be already in-place.
-To add new components - see below.
+If no subtree exist then it will be added.

 Usage: